rubyworks/rubytest/README.md

 ## Specification

-Ruby Test defines a straight-forward specification that almost any test framework can easily support, which allows Ruby Test to run the frameworks tests through a single uniform user interface.
+Ruby Test defines a straight-forward specification that any test framework can easily support, which allows Ruby Test to run the frameworks tests through a single uniform user interface.

-The universal access point for testing is the `$TEST_SUITE` global variable, defined `$TEST_SUITE = []`.
-A test framework need only add compliant test objects to the `$TEST_SUITE` global array.
+The universal access point for testing is the `$TEST_SUITE` global array.
+A test framework need only add compliant test objects to `$TEST_SUITE` global array.
 Ruby Test will iterate through these objects.
 If a test object responds to `#call`, it is run as a test procedure.
-If it responds to `#each` it is iterated over as a test case, where each entry goes though the same condition.
+If it responds to `#each` it is iterated over as a test case with each entry handled in the same manner.
 All test objects must respond to `#to_s` so their description can be used in test reports.

 Any raised exception that responds to `#assertion?` in the affirmative is taken to be a failed assertion rather than simply an error.
 Ruby Test extends the Exception class to support this method for all exceptions.

-A test framework may raise a `NotImplementedError` to have a test recorded as pending --a _todo_ item to remind the developer of tests that still need to be written.
+A test framework may raise a `NotImplementedError` to have a test recorded as "pending" --a _todo_ item to remind the developer of tests that still need to be written.
 The `NotImplementedError` is a standard Ruby exception and a subclass of `ScriptError`.